WinterAxis/ESV-MD-Bible/The_Bible_esv/47_2_Corinthians/2_Cor_3.md

 Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.

 ###### 18
 And we all, with unveiled face, beholding the glory of the Lord, are being transformed into the same image from one degree of glory to another.
-For this comes from the Lord who is the Spirit. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For this comes from the Lord who is the Spirit.

 ***